vincenzocorso/makefile-examples/README.md

 # Makefile example
-A makefile example for a generic c project.
+Some makefile example for c projects.